 When investigating the virtualization options for New Jersey colocation, there are many things to consider.
-You have to see if the virtualization vendor offers effective solutions that bridge the gaps found in most traditional branch networking offerings.
+You have to see if the virtualization vendor offers effective solutions bridging the gaps in most traditional branch networking offerings.

 Further, issues with private clouds, network automation, and security need to be considered.